Telephone: 0117 964 7181 Email Us

 Reading records will be collected every Monday to allow staff to check on the progress of each child in their home reading – it is essential that each child has their reading record in class on this day.

-Below in the FAQ section, there is further information and a video to support you as parents to help your child read.
+There is further information and a video to support you as parents to help your child read below in the FAQ section.

 Times Tables:

-By the end of Year 4 (and throughout Years 5 and 6) the national requirement for times tables is to be able to know them all (up to 12 x 12) and be able to recall them within 5 seconds.
+In Years 5 and 6 the requirement for times tables is to be able to know them all (up to 12 x 12) and be able to recall them within 5 seconds.
 Once the class has settled in, we will start weekly tables tests to showcase this skill and I will inform you as to the times tables we will be working on in that week.
+These will also be tested on the Friday.

 PE: